tjhancocks/Veracyon/README.md

 # Veracyon

+**IMPORTANT** This version of Veracyon is now archived and will be removed at somepoint.
+Please go to https://github.com/tjhancocks/VeracyonOS.git and https://github.com/tjhancocks/vkernel.git for the current project.

 The Veracyon project is a hobby operating system project, intended as a learning and research platform for myself.
 The project will ultimately include both a custom boot loader & kernel, and be developed in a mixture of Assembly and C. It will be specific to the Intel 32-bit architecure and BIOS.